truth table: Binary Operations 1

 36# Exceptions seen

-• I add an if statement for the case where logical_conjunction returns True in truth_table.py
+• There is only one case where logical_conjunction returns True, I add an if statement for it in truth_table.py

 21def logical_conjunction(first_input, second_input):